 Table 3, column (4) reports our results on the link between membership in religious communities and rainfall risk in 1860.
-This sample is nearly 30 percent smaller than the 1890 sample and about 10 percent smaller than the 1870 sample.
+This sample is nearly 30% smaller than the 1890 sample and about 10% smaller than the 1870 sample.
 But again, results are similar to the ones we obtained for membership in religious communities in 1870 and 1890.
-The link between membership in religious communities and rainfall risk is statistically significant at the 5-percent level.
-A 1-standard-deviation increase in rainfall risk is associated with an increase in membership in religious communities of about 10 percent.
+The link between membership in religious communities and rainfall risk is statistically significant at the 5% level.
+A one-standard-deviation increase in rainfall risk is associated with an increase in membership in religious communities of about 10%.
 Columns (5) and (6) present the results when we split the sample by agricultural value added below and above the median.
 In 1860, the median share of agriculture was 0.91, and the difference between the most and least agricultural county in the group with above-median agricultural shares was 8 percentage points.
 Hence, counties with agricultural value added above the median were homogeneously agricultural.
-The link between membership in religious communities and rainfall risk among more agricultural counties in column (5) is statistically significant at the 5-percent level, and the point estimate implies that a 1-standard-deviation increase in rainfall risk is associated with an increase in religious membership of around 40 percent.
+The link between membership in religious communities and rainfall risk among more agricultural counties in column (5) is statistically significant at the 5% level, and the point estimate implies that a one-standard-deviation increase in rainfall risk is associated with an increase in religious membership of around 40%.
 On the other hand, rainfall risk does not show a statistically significant link with membership in religious communities among counties with agricultural value added below the median in column (6).
-The link between membership in religious communities and rainfall risk among more agricultural counties is stronger than among less agricultural counties, and the difference is statistically significant at the 5-percent level.
+The link between membership in religious communities and rainfall risk among more agricultural counties is stronger than among less agricultural counties, and the difference is statistically significant at the 5% level.26

 We do not find a statistically significant link between membership in religious communities and rainfall risk in 1850.
 We attribute this to the smaller number of counties and sample selection.
 The necessary data are available for approximately 1450 counties in 1850 compared to about 1820 counties in 1860; 2070 counties in 1870; and 2650 counties in 1890.
 Moreover, most of the counties missing in 1850 compared to 1860, 1870, or 1890 are agricultural.
 The consequence of the drop in sample size and sample selection between 1860 and 1850 can be illustrated by reestimating the link between membership in religious communities and rainfall risk in the 1860 subsample of counties for which there are data in 1850.
-This always yields statistically insignificant estimates, whereas in the full 1860 sample results were similar to those for 1870 and 1890.
+This always